Identifying The Benefits: What Is A Magnesium Supplement Good for?

 Improving sleep habits and quality can be tricky for people who struggle with mental health, but it can make a big difference.
 As mentioned in the previous section, magnesium may promote relaxation and improve sleep quality.

 Promoting a Balanced Stress Response and Improving Stress Resilience

-Studies have shown a correlation between dysfunctional stress response axis and mental health issues.
-Abnormal patterns of stress hormones, such as from prolonged chronic stress or major stressful life events, correlates with depressive symptoms.
+Studies have shown a correlation between the dysfunctional stress response axis and mental health issues.
+Abnormal patterns of stress hormones, such as from prolonged chronic stress or major stressful life events, correlates with mental health issues.

 Magnesium is an adaptogenic mineral that promotes a balanced stress response.
 It reduces the sensitivity of stress hormone receptors and dampens the activity of the stress response axis.

 An Australian clinical study enrolled 77 women and 32 men with stress-induced mental health struggles.
 22% of them had magnesium deficiency.
 Also, for 78% of them, low magnesium intake negatively correlated with poor mental health scores.

 Most mental health conditions involve many neurotransmitters being out of balance, and magnesium helps produce and convert many neurotransmitters.
 For example, low serotonin may contribute to low mood, although studies have disproven that low serotonin alone is the cause.
 Magnesium participates as a coenzyme in the conversion of the amino acid, tryptophan, to serotonin..
 So, a magnesium deficiency may lead to low serotonin levels

 A systematic review of the effects of magnesium on mental health and stress showed that 450 mg of elemental magnesium improved mood in elderly individuals.

 Also, by balancing glutamate signaling in the brain, magnesium promotes healthy relaxation responses.